Bratoft

 In 1747 the preacher and biblical commentator Thomas Scott was born in Bratoft.

 Near Bratoft is Gunby Hall, a National Trust property open to the public, a red-brick house, dating from 1700, with Victorian walled gardens, which Tennyson described as a "haunt of ancient peace", It is alleged that Sir William Massingberd's daughter tried to elope with one of his postilion riders but her father shot the man dead.
 Sir William was sentenced to appear in London annually at which time the family coat of arms was smeared with blood.
 It proved too much so Sir William demolished the family seat at Bratoft Castle and built Gunby Hall in 1700.
-It's said the ghosts of his daughter and the man walk on the path near the hall.
+It is said the ghosts of his daughter and the man walk on the path near the hall.
 Also within the village is Whitegates Cottage, a small thatched cottage dating from c.1770.

 Bratoft Meadow is an area of semi-natural species rich grassland.
 In 1970 a fertilizer experiment was set up to examine the effect of different forms and rates of fertilizer application on the conservation value of this type of old meadow.
 The particular species of interest in this study was the Green-winged Orchid Orchis morio.